Senior (OTC:SNIRF) Sets New 12-Month High at $2.18

-Senior plc (OTC:SNIRF – Get Rating) reached a new 52-week high on Tuesday .
-The company traded as high as C$2.18 and last traded at C$2.18, with a volume of 91456 shares changing hands.
-The stock had previously closed at C$1.61.
+Senior plc (OTC:SNIRF – Get Rating)’s stock price reached a new 52-week high on Monday .
+The company traded as high as C$2.18 and last traded at C$2.18, with a volume of 0 shares changing hands.
+The stock had previously closed at C$2.18.

 Senior Price Performance